deaddoomed/Koromo/README.md

 **Koromo** is codename for a cozy game project that combines **social simulation** and **management simulation** mechanics, inspired by titles like *Stardew Valley*, *Persona*, and *Animal Crossing*.

-In this game, the player runs a food business, choosing from a variety of dishes and customizing its aesthetic.\
+In this game, the player runs a new food business near a busy subway station in downtown, choosing between different establishment types (Trattoria, Café, Mexican, Izakaya) and customizing its aesthetic.

-Managing the establishment involves purchasing supplies, hiring staff, handling finances, and maintaining daily operations.\
+Managing the establishment involves purchasing supplies, hiring staff, handling finances, and maintaining daily operations.

-Talking to NPCs is a key part of the game.
-By building relationships, players can unlock better deals, new suppliers, staff, recipes, and additional content through side quests.\
+As a newcomer to the city, interacting with NPCs is a key part of the experience.
+By building relationships, players can unlock better deals, new suppliers, staff recruitment options, recipes, and additional content through side quests.

 > ***This project is currently in early development.
 Features and structure may change over time.***